Our Community and Governance

 Every year around 5 million Australians, including 1 in 5 children, do not know where their next meal is coming from.
 Since the start of Covid19, up to 47% more people are reaching out for food relief.

 Hunger is a community issue that needs a community solution.
 By working together, we can help change this story and save vulnerable Australians from going hungry.
-We’re here to help those struggling to afford a meal.
+We’re here to help frontline charities that support those struggling to afford a meal.
 To ensure the supply of nutritious food to nourish those who need it most.

 Feed Appeal is an annual appeal that fundraises through community campaigns.
-All money raised goes to local food relief charities to purchase ovens, freezers, cool rooms, transport and other vital infrastructure to help them store, cook and share meals to meet the growing demand for food relief.
+All money raised goes to local food relief charities to cook meals, purchase ovens, freezers, cool rooms, transport and other vital infrastructure to help them store food and share meals to meet the growing demand for food relief.

 We invite all Australians to become part of the solution.